 A contact form is provided on our website that can be used to make contact with us electronically.
 If you write to us via the contact form, we will process the data you have provided in the contact form to contact you and answer your questions and requests.

 In doing so, we follow the principle of data minimisation and data avoidance by requesting only the information we need to contact you.
-These are your last name, first name, email address and the message field itself.
-All other data are voluntary fields and may be completed as an option (e.g. to answer your queries more accurately).
+These are your first name, last name, postcode, country and your email address, as well as the message field itself.
+Using the postcode and country, we can forward your request straight away to the responsible regional employees.
+All other data are voluntary fields and completion is optional (e.g. so we can answer your queries more accurately).

 If you contact us by email, we will process the personal information provided in the email solely for the purpose of processing your request.